 Attachment Parenting Won’t Save You From Postpartum Depression

 As a new mom, I believed I was immune to postpartum depression because I breastfed and kept my baby close.
 Because of that, my baby was nearly 4 months old before I got help for my postpartum depression.
-Instead of getting help early on, I beat myself up for being cranky and “out of it”.
-I let my anxiety run my life and I battled with perfectionism and fear of failure.
+I beat myself up for being cranky and “out of it”.
+I let anxiety run my life and I battled with perfectionism and fear of failure.

 I’m incredibly grateful to the fellow AP mom who, in her wisdom as an older mom of many, gently pointed out that I might want to talk to my doctor about the possibility of postpartum depression.

-When I was a new mom there were many internet discussion boards filled with other moms saying things like, “If you give your baby a pacifier, he’ll have nipple confusion and develop an overbite.”
+As a new mom I stumbled on many internet discussion boards filled with other moms saying things like, “If you give your baby a pacifier, he’ll have nipple confusion and develop an overbite.”

 “If you use a swing, your baby won’t know that you’re her mother.”